 Do not rely on future law changes

 While leasehold reform should eventually make lease extensions cheaper and simpler, do not base your purchase decision on laws that have not yet been fully implemented.
-Make your calculations based on current law and treat any future improvements as a bonus.
+Make your calculations based on the law as it stands today — the 80-year cliff and marriage value apply unless and until commencement regulations bring the LFRA changes into force.

 Getting a Mortgage on a Short Lease